-The Authority employed circa 995 full time equivalent employees at the end of March 2019, (approximately 973 full time equivalents), to deliver its services.
-Most of the staff are involved in front line service delivery (Firefighters, Marine Rescue and Community Prevention work).
+The 2021/22 budgeted establishment was 976 FTE employees.
+Most of the staff are involved in front line service delivery (Firefighters, Marine Rescue, Community Prevention and Protection work).

-As a direct consequence of the scale of Government cuts there has been an inevitable impact on frontline services.
+As a direct consequence of the scale of Government cuts since 2010/11 there has been an inevitable impact on frontline services.

-In 2010/11 the budgeted establishment for firefighters was approximately 1,000 firefighters.
-The 2018/19 approved establishment is 620, a reduction of -380 or -38%.
-Over the same period fire control and support staff have reduced from 467 to 323 a reduction of -144 or -31%.
-The loss of support and other posts has an impact on the front line as some of these post reductions carried out fire prevention work within the Merseyside community.
+In 2010/11, the budgeted establishment for firefighters was approximately 1,000 firefighters compared to the 642 FTE in the 2021/22 establishment, a reduction of -358 or -36%.
+Over the same period, support staff have reduced from 425 to 301 a reduction of -124 or -29%.
+The loss of support posts has an impact on the front line as some of these post reductions carried out fire prevention and response work within the Merseyside community.